antononcube/MathematicaForPrediction/MarkdownDocuments/Parametrized-event-records-data-transformations.md

 Note that the result is given as a pipeline value, the value of the context key "timeSeries" is not changed.

+(In the future, the computation specification and its handling might be extended to handle moving average or other time series function specifications.)

 ### Normalization

 With "normalization" we mean that the values of a given time series values are divided (normalized) with a descriptive statistic derived from a specified set of values.
 The specified set of values is given with the parameter "NormalizationScope" in computation specification.

-At the normalization stage each time series is associated with an entity ID and variable.
+At the normalization stage each time series is associated with an entity ID and a variable.

 Normalization is done at three different scopes: "entity", "attribute", and "variable".